-How does this apply to your workplace?
+How does this apply to the workplace?

 - You feel extremely uncomfortable around a specific group of colleagues